Kong/kong-portal-cli/README.md

 - `disable_ssl_verification: true` and
 - `ignore_specs: true`

-In order to always enable those settings on that workspace instead of using the flags.
+Set the options in the CLI configuration file to always enable those settings on that Workspace instead of passing the option flags with every command.

 ### Using Environment Variables
 You can override some config values set in `cli.conf.yaml` via environment variables.
-If you wanted to override the kong admin url for example, you can run:
+For example, If you wanted to override the Kong Admin URL, you can run:

 ```
 KONG_ADMIN_URL=http://new-admin-url.com portal deploy default